Should I Complete Optional College Essays?

 We only recommend this if you have a miserable personality and zero interpersonal skills.
 Just kidding…sort of.
 Whether with a member of the admissions committee or an alumni interviewer, this one-on-one conversation is a chance to show the college of your dreams that you are a flesh-and-blood human being with innumerable intangible qualities.
 Making this intimate connection can go a long way, especially if your chances of admission are teetering right in between the accept and reject piles.

-For tips on how to best shine in front of an admission rep, check out our piece entitled Acing the College Interview.
+Of course, with the current state of the coronavirus pandemic, many interviews will be conducted over Zoom, Skype, and Facetime.
+For tips on how to best virtually shine in front of an admission rep, check out our piece entitled Virtual College Admission Interview Tips.
 To view a list of interview policies at 360+ of the top schools in the United States visit our Dataverse page.

 Ideally, your Common App and/or school-specific application essays will sufficiently convey your aptitude as a writer and communicator.
 However, if you have an artifact of which you are particularly proud that you feel showcases your talents as a creative writer or budding researcher, then it may be worth including as part of your application.
 The caveat here is that not every school is seeking more material from their applicants.
 Some schools have strict policies against including unsolicited supplementary materials; others welcome them.
 Check your prospective institutions policies in this area prior to submitting but as a general rule of thumb, small liberal arts colleges are far more likely than large state universities to a) accept a writing sample; and b) actually consider it in their admissions decision.